alexcolls/fx-oanda/model/README.md

 - For performance reasons each currency pair is backtested after pressing enter.
 Follow the console instructions.
 - You can play with the fee parameter in the script.

+In the folder you have some scripts I made during the strategy development process.
+Only for testing purpose.

+In the folder bin you have the trading system ready to deploy.
+Just modify the parameters in the params.py file.

+WARNING: If you are trading in a real account make sure you know what you are doing.
+All gains or losses caused by the system will be under your responsability.